Understanding the Cultural and Economic Significance of SEO

 Local Search

-Another common trend is for local amenities.
+History of Search Engine Optimization shows that another common trend is for local amenities.
 According to Ratcliff, “‘Near me’ searches have grown 34 times since 2011, and as you would expect, 80% of these are on mobile.”[34]
 An awareness of these consumer search trends is crucial for successful SEO implementation.

 The Future of SEO